 CAE Exam Class – Reading and Use of English Part 3

-This page offers a guide to the third part of the Reading and Use of English Paper in the Cambridge Advanced (C1) Exam, what it tests, how to approach it and how to revise for it.
+This CAE Exam class looks at the third part of the Reading and Use of English Paper in the Cambridge Advanced (C1) Exam, what it tests, how to approach it and how to revise for it.

 The third test in the Reading and Use of English Paper of the CAE Exam looks something like this: